enabledhq/enabledhq.github.io/_posts/2017-04-26-digital-disruption-education.md

 It was a refreshing moment when Kathy Pugh - edX’s vice-president of Educational Services – mentioned the impact of Adelaide University on this global platform.

-![digital disruption education adelaide edx]({{site.baseurl}}/images/img_edudisrupt_edxJPG.JPG) *University of Adelaide (highlighted in red square) featured prominently on edX’s website among the likes of MIT, Harvard and Berkeley*
+![digital disruption education adelaide edx]({{site.baseurl}}/images/img_edudisrupt_edxJPG.JPG) *University of Adelaide (highlighted in red square) featured prominently on edX’s website among the likes of MIT & Harvard*

 The [AdelaideX](https://www.edx.org/school/adelaidex) initiative has seen some interesting initial results for the university, such as some high-rating courses, and commendation for instructors’ quality.
 We can’t say if this is enough to ward off disruption but let’s analyse this initiative through the three lenses – human, technology, business.